scottjacksonx/hu/README.md

 Hu is a little bit delicate at the moment.

 To use Hu, first [download the source](http://github.com/scottjacksonx/hu/zipball/master).
 Then, change your values for the various plugins (your last.fm username for the `hu_lastfm` plugin, your location for the `hu_googleweather` plugin, etc.).
 Finally, run `$ python hu.py`.
 That will run Hu once.
-Hu's notes are stored in, well, `hu-notes.txt`.
+Hu's notes are stored in `hu-notes.txt`.

 # Plugins #

 Hu has a plugin architecture.
+When Hu runs, the first thing that happens is that he looks for every folder with a name that starts with `"hu_"` and treats that folder as a plugin.

 Here's how you write a plugin:

-1. You come up with a name for your plugin.
+1. You come up with a name for your plugin (with plugins, as with bands, coming up with a name is the hardest part).
 We'll call it `$PLUGIN`.
-When you see `$PLUGIN` from here on out, substitute your own plugin's name.
+When you see `$PLUGIN` from here on out, substitute your own plugin's name. **_Nota bene_: your plugin's name must start with "hu_" for the reason outlined just above.**
 2. You write a python script called `$PLUGIN`.py that contains a definition of a function called `getData()`.
 You can include other functions, classes or any other kind of code, but you _must_ define a function called `getData()`. `getData()` returns exactly what is recorded in Hu's entry, so it should be XML, complete with newlines (no newline necessary at the end).
 No tabs/spaces are necessary, since that's carried out from within `hu.py`.
 3. Put `$PLUGIN`.py inside a folder called `$PLUGIN`.
 The `$PLUGIN` folder lives inside the `hu` folder.
 4. Inside the `$PLUGIN` folder, have a file called `__init__.py`, which contains a single line of code: `import $PLUGIN`
-5. In `hu.py`, at the tippy-top where the plugin declarations are, add an import statement for your plugin similar to the import statements that are already there.
-It should look like:

-	`import $PLUGIN.$PLUGIN`
-	`plugin_modules.append($PLUGIN.$PLUGIN)`

 That's all there is to it.
 If you're having any issues, look at how the default plugins (`hu_googleweather`, `hu_openapps`, etc.) work.

-I'm going to make plugins a little easier to add/remove in the near future.

 # The Potential #